marcodluz/hotel-management/README.md

 ### Options

-- `--hotels`: Path to the JSON file containing hotel data.
+- `--hotels`: Specifies the path to the JSON file containing hotel data located within the `/db` directory.
-- `--bookings`: Path to the JSON file containing booking data.
+- `--bookings`: Specifies the path to the JSON file containing booking data located within the `/db` directory.

 ### Commands